 How did Dr. Bolton get such phenomenal youtube success?
-On Yelp he only has two visible reviews.
-Even those two are from people without profile photos or any strong reviewing history.
+On Yelp he only has three visible reviews.
+Even those three are from people without profile photos or any strong reviewing history.
 Essentially meaningless.
 Someone as popular as Dr. Bolton would surely have at least 50-100 Yelp reviews?

-He has 13 other reviews on there that are hidden by Yelp.
+He has over several dozen other reviews on there that are hidden by Yelp.
 All those hidden reviewers also have no profile photos or any significant reviewing history.

 Very strange, considering that on his own site, Dr. Bolton refers to the interesting “hair transplant society” site — where you can read 465 total recommendations from his past patients.

 I know that many people purchase 1000s of fake youtube views and likes via websites such as Fiverr.
 However, Google and Youtube have both become fairly decent at detecting such fraud and penalizing websites accordingly.
 Millions of fake views, likes and subscriptions can surely not go undetected since 2013?
 I highly doubt Dr. Bolton would succeed via this method.